BernardMayer/Electro/RaspberryPi/RPi_Install-Buster/RunProgramAtStartup.md

-#Run a Program On Your Raspberry Pi At Startup
+# Run a Program On Your Raspberry Pi At Startup

 https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/

 In this tutorial we show you five ways you can run a program on your Raspberry Pi at startup.
-The <span style="color:red">five</span> methods that are available to run a program at boot are:
+The five methods that are available to run a program at boot are:

     * rc.local
     * .bashrc